isomerpages/enterprisesg-rice/_licences/Application of Rice Licence.md

 **How to apply for a Rice Licence?**

-To apply for a Rice Licence, you would first require a Corppass account for your business entity or company.
+To apply for a Rice Licence, you would first require a Corppass^ account for your business entity or company.

 With your Corppass account ready, please refer to this detailed step-by-step application [guide](/files/Rice%20Licence%20Application%20Guide%20on%20GoBusiness.pdf) to apply for a Rice Licence.

+^Corpass is the authorisation system for entities to manage digital service access of employees who need to perform corporate transactions.
+For more details, please refer to this link (https://www.corppass.gov.sg/cpauth/login/homepage?URL=%2F&TAM_OP=login).
-## **Application of Temporary Rice Licence**
+## **Application of Temporary Rice Licence (6)**

 Individuals/organisation can apply for a temporary rice licence for **an one-off**  importation  of rice for personal/commerical reasons.